 Tips About Palm Springs with Kids

 The Palm Springs area is quite easy to navigate.
-The Renaissance Indian Wells is located towards the southern end of the Palm Desert area.
+The Renaissance Esmeralda is in Indian Wells, located towards the southern end of the Palm Desert area.
 Driving on the 111, we were able to access many of the family activities around Palm Springs within 30 minutes or so.
 As California natives we’ve done a lot of exploring outdoors in San Diego.

 Choose your vacation time wisely.
-We visited in early summer and the weather was quite warm.
+During our first visit, we were there in early summer and the weather was already quite warm.
 Summer can bring some extreme heat.
 If you’re not used to the warmth of the desert you’ll definitely have a few extra considerations.
 Use sunscreen and reapply a lot.
 Drink plenty of water to maintain hydration.
 Aim to avoid the direct sun mid-day, seeking indoor activities when the weather is hottest.

 1. Children’s Discovery Museum of the Desert

 While my husband and older kids took a guided tour on a jeep, my toddler and I explored at the Children’s Discovery Museum of the Desert.
 We’ve done children’s museums in San Diego before but I was thrilled by the unique variety of things for my toddler to do here!
 We definitely could have spent the entire day playing here, my daughter was having a wonderful time.

 The Children’s Discovery Museum offers over 80 hands-on exhibits, some of which are traveling for a limited time.
 My daughter is recently 2 years old and I was pleased that there was so much she was able to do here.
 She happily played “veterinarian” to stuffed puppy dogs, shopped for groceries, tested how balls and silks could “balance” on air jets and had a tea party in Toddlertown.
 I know that my six year old son would have enjoyed the museum and some of the more scientific experiments as well.